ly6ustc/Atlas-guided-parcellation/README.md

 In ./sample dir, provide a examplar of HCP including the rs-fMRI images(functional connectivity) and parcellation results.

 # How to run
-python DECBP.py
+Download the entire "Atlas-guided-parcellation" directory into your PC, and download the input files of the examplar from the https://osf.io/7c62s/. python DECBP.py

 ## Data